ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

  - Spatiotemporal (Spatiotemporal Variance Guided Filtering)
  - Machine Learning (Kernel Predicting Convolutional Networks)

+This repo contains our CUDA implementation of the Spatiotemporal method.

 ## Overview

 Physically based monte-carlo path tracing can produce photo-realistc rendering of computer graphics scenes.
 However, even with today's hardware it is impossible to converge a scene quickly and meet the performance requirement for real-time interactive application such as games.
 To bring path tracing to real-time, we reduce sample counts per pixel to 1 and apply post-processing to eliminate noise.